Minimum Wage and Overtime

-Tipped employees must be paid at least $2.63 per hour.
-The tips they earn must be enough to bring them up to the applicable minimum wage of $8.50 per hour.
+- Tipped Employees: Tipped employees must be paid at least $2.63 per hour.
+The tips they earn must be enough to bring them up to the applicable minimum wage per hour.
 If the tips do not bring them up to minimum wage, the employer must add enough to their pay to do so.
 It is the employer’s responsibility to keep accurate tip records.

-Compensatory Time: Public agencies are the only employers that can award compensatory time off in lieu of paying overtime.
+- Compensatory Time: Public agencies are the only employers that can award compensatory time off in lieu of paying required overtime.

 - Complaints: If you believe you are not being paid minimum wage or overtime properly, you can file a complaint here.
 If you have having trouble collecting your final pay check please do not fill out a complaint form.
 Instead, refer to the wage claim section.